diskoverdata/diskover-docs/source_files/install_docker.md

 ### Diskover Community Edition for Dell DataIQ Migration

-This section gives instructions to install the free Diskover Community Edition for Dell DataIQ migration.
+This section gives instructions to install the free Diskover Community Edition for Dell DataIQ migration using Docker.

 #### Docker Installation for Windows